Representation for Severe or Complex Medical Conditions

 These careers often come with a unique emotional layer: pride in service, identity tied to the job, and a reluctance to describe limitations.
 We help you document your condition accurately without feeling like you are minimizing your service or your work ethic.

 Severe cases sometimes involve more than one benefit issue at the same time.
-You may be exploring SSDI, SSI, or both.
-You may also have related issues such as private disability insurance, retirement benefits, or other financial changes that affect planning.
+You may have related issues such as private disability insurance, retirement benefits, or other financial changes that affect planning.
 While every situation is unique, the key point is that complex cases require careful coordination so your claim stays consistent and your deadlines are protected.
 We coordinate timing and statements across applications so the record remains consistent for Social Security.

 If You Are Denied, Appeals Often Matter Even More in Severe Cases